Medaware-org/anterogradia/README.md

 }
 ```

+## :warning: Deprecation Notice :warning:
+#### Since the 26th of September 2024 the Anterogradia documentation was superseded by [the TeX edition](https://github.com/Medaware-org/antg-docs)

 ## Kotlin API

 The minimalistic Kotlin API is based around a single function that returns an `AnterogradiaResult` object.